 Solar screens are an ideal and discreet way to regulate heat and glare in an outdoor area, while still maintaining full visibility.
 Solar screens reflect up to 95% of heat on the side of the screen that the heat originates from, thereby keeping your outdoor space cool in summer and warm in winter.
 Our solar screens provide 100% visibility during the day, with limited or no vision from the outside - thereby maintaining your privacy.
 Solar screens are effective at stopping rain and wind due to their micro-perforated nature, and will still provide some protection from these elementsWind is stopped almost entirely.
 Most rain can be stopped, however a mist or droplets may form on the inside of the screen if the rain has sufficient force.
 Solar screens can either be fitted frameless, guided or sidetracked.
-If you were considering a more comprehensive protective option you may consider purchasing outdoor blinds instead, or should you only need protection from above, then canvas awnings are a good choice.
+If you were considering a more comprehensive protective option you may consider purchasing outdoor blinds instead.

 Frameless solar screens are the most discreet deployment option and are generally more popular and aesthetically pleasing than their guided and sidetracked counterparts.
 Due to the narrow gaps on the vertical sides of frameless solar screens, they will only stop the worst of the direct weather, but are still more than capable of stopping the heat and glare of the sun, whilst diffusing wind and rain.
 If your primary concern is wind, sun and heat and you prefer the aesthetics of the frameless solar screens then this may be your best option.